 Considering applying as the next Saskatchewanderer?
 Want a few tips or tricks to help your application from a former Saskatchewanderer?

-Lately, my inbox has been dinging with messages from fellow adventurers who are interested in applying but want tips and advice on how to make their application and video stand out.
+Lately, my inbox has been dinging with messages from fellow adventurers who are interested in applying.
+They’re interested in advice on how to make their application and video stand out.

-So, what can make you stand out as an applicant?
+So, what will make you stand out as an applicant?
 Here are some tips to consider:

 1. Know Your Audience and Sell Yourself

 You’re selling yourself in a video to a panel comprising the Ministries of Agriculture; Economy; Parks, Culture and Sport and Tourism Saskatchewan.
 Think about each of these ministries and what they want you to promote about Saskatchewan.
 Then think how they would want you to promote their content.
-Review their websites and get familiar with what they deal with in the province.
-Think about how you can send their message out to followers in blogs, photos, videos and social media posts in a fun and vibrant way.
+Review their websites and get familiar with what they do in the province.
+Think about how you can share their message to followers in blogs, photos, videos and social media posts in a fun and vibrant way.
 Then tell them in a creative and well shot video what you can do for them.
 What is your angle?
 What are your strengths?
 What makes you stand out and different from everyone else who is applying?
-Make it compelling and be enthusiastic.
+Make it compelling, be charismatic on camera and make the video different from everyone elses.

 **Tip: Tourism and Parks, Culture and Sport are the easiest to pitch ideas for.
 Think about fun story ideas for Agriculture and Economy, they’re a little trickier!